geeknik/my-awesome-stars/topics.md

 ## documentation

+- [Lathryx/Scriptable-Getting-Started-Guide](https://github.com/Lathryx/Scriptable-Getting-Started-Guide) - A getting started guide to the Scriptable mobile app for iOS.
 - [docmost/docmost](https://github.com/docmost/docmost) - Docmost is an open-source collaborative wiki and documentation software.
 It is an open-source alternative to Confluence and Notion.
 - [ssbc/scuttlebutt-protocol-guide](https://github.com/ssbc/scuttlebutt-protocol-guide) - Protocol documentation for Secure Scuttlebutt